CBEP-SoCB-Details/Shellfish_Bacteria/Derived_Data/Loading-Shellfish-Data.md

 doubly censored data with grace, however it would not be too difficult to develop our own maximum likelihood methods.

-Here we handle the confusing `RawColi` data (which includes “\<” and “\>” values, so can not be parsed as numeric by R), add separate flags for left and right censored observations, and create a data column that contains either observed values, or the censored value (reporting limit), depending on values of those flags.
+Here we handle the confusing `RawColi` data (which includes “&lt;” and “&gt;” values, so can not be parsed as numeric by R), add separate flags for left and right censored observations, and create a data column that contains either observed values, or the censored value (reporting limit), depending on values of those flags.

 There is some evidence that DMR may have coded the censored values